tensorflow/models/official/README.md

 # TensorFlow Official Models

-The TensorFlow official models are a collection of example models that use TensorFlow's high-level APIs.
+The TensorFlow official models are a collection of models that use TensorFlow's high-level APIs.
 They are intended to be well-maintained, tested, and kept up to date with the latest TensorFlow API.
 They should also be reasonably optimized for fast performance while still being easy to read.